 State largesse had played a role in securing the surrender and continued passivity of members of the Islamist groups that had taken up arms against the government in the early 1990s, after the government annulled elections that the National Salvation Front, an Islamist party, was set to win.
 Generous official financial compensation had also helped soothe the anger and resentment of victims and their families on all sides of the conflict, which killed tens, by some estimates hundreds of thousands, of civilians.
 Some resurgence in the animosities that had caused the war and resulted from it could not be dismissed with the ending of the palliative of state aid, especially given that no systematic public recognition and accounting of the conflict had ever occurred.
 The weakness of both the formal political opposition and organized civil society indicated that they would be unable to marshal and channel the popular grievances that would inevitably develop, especially when the looming financial crisis began to be felt more materially.
 It seemed likely that this discontent would manifest itself in unstructured, even anarchic ways, starting locally, in a pattern that had already been developing across Algeria at low levels.
 Given the lack of political parties and organizations to direct it, it could well turn increasingly violent.

 The enduring commitment to fully peaceful protest became a badge of honor for the Hirak, which saw itself as dispelling the entrenched perception of Algerians as naturally inclined toward violent conflict.
-Algerians' bitter experience of bloodshed and turmoil, rather than making them more prone to repeating it, had created a resolve to avoid it at all costs.

 - Michael J. Willis